-This will be the 9th year in a row that I participate in the Tri-State Trek, the 280-mile bike ride from Boston to Greenwich, Conn. to call attention to ALS.
+This will be the 11th year in a row that I participate in the Tri-State Trek, the 280-mile bike ride from Boston to Greenwich, Conn. to call attention to ALS.

 Why do I continue to ride?
 Because after all these years of fundraising, there's still no cure for ALS, a cruel fatal disease that causes total paralysis.
 After our brother Chuck died of ALS in 2009, my brother Breen and I vowed to keep riding until researchers discover a cure.
-Earlier this year, the FDA approved the first new drug to treat ALS in over 20 years.
+Recently, the FDA approved the first new drug to treat ALS in over 20 years.
 There is evidence the drug slows disease progression in some patients.
 But it's not a cure and we need to keep going.

 ALS-TDI which sponsors the annual Trek, is the largest non-profit research institution in the U.S. devoted entirely to ALS research.
 They depend on the nearly $1 million raised by the Trek every year – almost 10% of their annual budget -- to help fund numerous promising research projects.
-Thanks to all of you, CrushALS/TeamBannon alone raised over $200,000 last year, the biggest fundraiser of the Trek.

 Never Give Up!